 Corrugated Synergies International (CSI) are the largest privately owned buyer of container board materials in the US.
 They were operated (or were partners with) 11 sheet feeders, 3 Box Plants and 15 Corrugators and Pre-Print facilities.

 These were based throughout North America, Canada and South America.
-Corrboard was the first UK venture, and indeed Europe.
+Corrboard was the first UK venture, and indeed anywhere in Europe.

 Remarkably, this new company is the home of the first brand new Corrugator in the UK for over 20 years.
 It is located in Scunthorpe, on the site of the former Mondi Hypac corrugated case factory.

 The total investment was of approximately £15 million.
 Each of the nine partners, including GWP Group, own an equal stake in the business.
 However the business is run independently so that decisions can be made to benefit all partners equally.

 02: Integrated vs Independent.